microsoft/pxt-arcade/docs/courses/csintro1/orientation/birthday-algorithm.md

 11. Divide by 5
 12. Add 22
 13. Divide by 200
-14. If **not** a match of the `month.day` of the persons birthday, carefully re-read the instructions and check answers at each step.
+14. If **not** a match of the `month.day` of the persons birthday, carefully re-read the instructions and check answers at each step

 ## What did we learn?